" Five great ways to explore the city "

 Explore Lincoln’s lovely parks and open spaces.
 Lincoln has 3 fantastic parks all within a 5 -10 minute walk of Lincoln Cathedral:

 The Temple Gardens are part of The Collection/Usher Art Gallery grounds.
 These lovely formal gardens, with winding paths, modern art sculptures, ‘temple’ ruins, and superb views of the Medieval Bishops’ Palace and Lincoln Cathedral, are a great place to take time-out from sight-seeing.

 The Lawn is a large grassy area that is just perfect for picnics or to relax in the sun.
-With a children’s play area, a great cafe and free entry to The Sir Joseph Banks Conservatory (set within the Lawn Visitor Centre complex) it is well worth checking out.
+With a children’s play area, a Stokes cafe and panoramic views of lower Lincoln, it is well worth checking out.
 Located on Union Road, opposite the West Gate of Lincoln Castle.

 The Arboretum is a delightful Grade II listed park, with beautifully landscaped gardens, fountains, play area and cafe.
 Although it is the furthest away of the 3 parks, it is still less than a 10 minute walk from the cathedral and is certainly worth the effort.
 In good weather, it is the perfect place to have a picnic.
 Access to The Arboretum is from both Lindum Terrace and Monks Road.
 It is well signposted from the Cathedral Quarter.

 © 2011-2018 All rights reserved | Hosted by Jolt | Supported by SpiralMedia.co.uk